Countries with large terrorism presence

 terrorist and radical Islamic groups of the last decade.
 Among the terror groups known to have operated from Sudan are

-smaller Islamic insurgent groups operating regionally in Ethiopia, Eritrea, Uganda, and Tunisia.
+smaller Islamic insurgent groups operating regionally in Ethiopia, Eritrea, Uganda, and Tunisia spreading extremism and killing innocent people based on religion and as part of criminal activities.